We would like to acknowledge the generous help and support of the following in supplying us with damaged documents for

 DIAMM is unique in providing a mobile imaging service with capture protocols in place that enable us to create digital images of exactly matching quality and consistency, anywhere in the world and in virtually any working conditions.
-Funding from the AHRB/AHRC has enabled the project to acquire digital images of many of the most important medieval music manuscripts in Europe, as well as fragments which, because of their limited size, are rarely visited due to the difficulty of justifying the cost of travelling to see a single leaf as opposed to a multi-page manuscript.
+Funding from the AHRB/AHRC and most recently the John Fell Research Fund in Oxford has enabled the project to acquire digital images of many of the most important medieval music manuscripts in Europe, as well as fragments which, because of their limited size, are rarely visited due to the difficulty of justifying the cost of travelling to see a single leaf as opposed to a multi-page manuscript.
 The libraries that own these sources would not have been able to afford to digitize them at this quality themselves at the time they were taken so the creation of these images has been a major work of conservation, as well as providing scholars with a set of images which they can acquire for themselves through each library.
-Because we use two imaging systems, we have two possible mobile studio setups.
-Our standard setup uses a Manfred Mayer 'Traveller+' conservation cradle which gives considerable flexibility for larger MSS.
+We now have two mobile studio setups using Manfred Mayer 'Traveller+' conservation cradles which give considerable flexibility for larger MSS.
 Our range of Blue Circle lenses allows us to shoot very small objects as well as very large ones.

 In cases of extreme (or even minor) damage to sources, copies of images can be used for virtual restoration or reconstruction processes with the permission of the owner.
 Since restoration is only done on the images, this is completely safe for the manuscript as it is not touched again.
 If a restoration process on an image fails or is unsatisfactory, the image is simply discarded, and the process is reworked with a new copy of the original image.